HorizenOfficial/zen/README.md

 Zend_oo - the Zendoo-powered Sidechain Platform
 ----------------
 Zend_oo is the new version of zend allowing the Horizen mainchain to manage and interact with any number of sidechains.
-It downloads and stores the entire history of Horizen transactions.
-Depending on the speed of your computer and network connection, the synchronization process could take a day or more.

 This version of zend implements the Zendoo verifiable Cross-Chain Transfer Protocol (CCTP) that allows the creation of ad-hoc sidechains with independently customizable business logic.
-Additionally, it enables the transfer of coins from the mainchain to sidechains and from sidechains back to the mainchain through verifiable withdrawal certificates.
+Additionally, it enables the transfer of coins from the mainchain to sidechains and from sidechains back to the mainchain through SNARK verifiable withdrawal certificates.

-Horizen Sidechains are fully decentralized:
+Horizen Sidechains are fully scalable and decentralized:
 ----------------
-- Sidechain nodes observe the mainchain but the mainchain only observes cryptographically authenticated certificates received from the sidechain.
+- The Cross-Chain Transfer Protocol (CCTP) enables coin transferring between sidechains and the mainchain without the need for the mainchain to follow them and to know their internal structure.
+The coin transfers from sidechains to the mainchain are performed using cryptographically authenticated certificates received from the sidechains.
 - Certificate authentication and validation are achieved through the innovative use of SNARK technology, which enables constant-sized proofs of arbitrary computations, without involving a trusted third party and keeps the mainchain totally agnostic from any sidechain rules.

 The main feature of our construction is the high degree of generalization.
 Sidechains are allowed to use their own rules and data, defining custom SNARKs to let the mainchain authenticate their certificates without any knowledge of the sidechain internals.